dragontaoran/sleev/paper.md

 mock.vccc$VL_unval_l10 <- log10(mock.vccc$VL_unval)
 ```

-To obtain the SMLEs, we first need to set up the B-spline basis for the error-prone covariate `VL_unval_l10` and `Sex` (the transformed VL variable from
+To obtain the SMLEs, we first need to set up the B-spline basis for the error-prone covariate `VL_unval_l10` (the transformed VL variable from
-phase one).
+phase one) and `Sex` .
 The `spline2ph()` function in `sleev` packages can set up
 the B-spline basis, and combine it with the data input for the final
 analysis.
 Here, we use a cubic B-spline basis with the `degree = 3`
 argument.
 The size of the basis $s_{n}$ is set to be 20, specified
 through the `size = 20` argument.
 More details regarding order and size
 selection, as well as run time comparison of B-spline basis,  are discussed in the [vignette](https://github.com/dragontaoran/sleev/blob/main/vignettes/sleev_vignette.pdf).
-To allow possible heterogeneity in error distribution between males and female, we can set up B-spline
+To allow possible heterogeneity in error distribution between males and females, we can set up B-spline
 basis separately and proportionally for the two `Sex` groups by specifying argument `group = "Sex"`.
 The described B-spline basis is constructed as follows.

 ```